MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 ## SYNTAX

 ## DESCRIPTION
-Modifies an existing picklist, so that fields can be offered different selections.
-The list can either be cleared or added to
+Modifies an existing PickList, so that fields can be offered different selections.
+The list can either be cleared or items added to the existing ones.

 ## EXAMPLES